Career HubResume

 • Personal website or portfolio (if relevant)

-4. Add a target title
+4. Include a target title

 Your target title isn't about stating your last job title.
 It's about showing you understand the job you're applying for.